January LaVoy

 January LaVoy (born in Trumbull, Connecticut) is an American actress and audiobook narrator.
 As an actress, she is most recognized as Noelle Ortiz on the ABC daytime drama One Life to Live.
 LaVoy made her Broadway debut in the Broadway premiere of the play Enron at the Broadhurst Theatre on April 27, 2010.

-As an audiobook narrator, she received five Audie Awards and been a finalist for nineteen.
+As an audiobook narrator, she has received five Audie Awards and been a finalist for nineteen.
 In 2013, she won Publishers Weekly's Listen Up Award for Audiobook Narrator of the Year.
 In 2019, AudioFile named her a Golden Voice narrator.

 Personal life

 LaVoy married Mat Hostetler on September 4, 2011.
 They divorced in 2019, and she married fellow narrator and author Will Damron in 2022.
-They reside in Atlanta, GA.
+They reside in Atlanta, Georgia.

 Education

 LaVoy received her Bachelor of Arts degree in Theater from Fairfield University in Fairfield, Connecticut, where she was a member of Theatre Fairfield, the resident production company.
 She received her Master in Fine Arts degree from the National Theatre Conservatory at the Denver Center for the Performing Arts in Colorado.